Optimizing your health starts with food.

 I can’t open my eBook?

-The eBook will arrive in PDF form so you can easily open it through Adobe.
-Make sure you’re using the newest version of Adobe.
-You can download a free copy at adobe.com.
+Each eBook will arrive in PDF form so you can easily open it through Adobe Acrobat Reader.
+Make sure you’re using the newest version of Adobe Acrobat Reader.
+You can download the app for free at adobe.com.

-Once you have downloaded Adobe, save the PDF to your computer.
-Then open your Adobe Reader and the PDF by choosing “File” and “Open” from the drop-down menu on the top left and select the menu file you saved to your computer.
+Once you have downloaded Adobe Acrobat Reader, save the PDF to your computer.
+Then open your Adobe Acrobat Reader and the PDF by choosing “File” and “Open” from the drop-down menu on the top left, and select the menu file you saved to your computer.
 This will bypass your default PDF reader and allow you to see the PDF.

 Can I read the eBooks on my smartphone or tablet?

-Yes, the Meal Plans are mobile friendly, and you can easily read it on your Android or iOS device.
+Yes, the meal plans are mobile-friendly, and you can easily read them on your Android or iOS device.

-To view your PDF on your iPad, you must make sure you have Adobe Reader installed.
-You can get the Adobe Reader for free in the App Store.
+To view your PDF on your iPad, you must make sure you have Adobe Acrobat Reader installed.
+You can get the app for free in the App Store.
 You will only be able to view your PDF in Adobe.

 Once installed, all you need to do is open the email containing the box that says PDF.
-Click and hold the box that says PDF- a small window will open up that gives you a few options.
-Choose the option that says “open in” and then you will need to choose Adobe Reader.
-It will automatically save to your Adobe Reader documents on your iPad.
+Click and hold the box that says PDF – a small window will open up that will give you a few options.
+Choose the option that says “open in”, then choose the Adobe app.
+It will automatically open/save your Adobe Acrobat Reader documents on your iPad.

 Need tech support?